 Claude Haiku 4.5 vs Kimi K2 Thinking

 Claude Haiku 4.5 (2025) and Kimi K2 Thinking (2025) are frontier reasoning models from Anthropic and Moonshot AI.
-Claude Haiku 4.5 ships a 200k-token context window, while Kimi K2 Thinking ships a 256K-token context window.
-On pricing, Kimi K2 Thinking costs $0.6/1M input tokens versus $0.8/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Claude Haiku 4.5 ships a 200k-token context window, while Kimi K2 Thinking ships a 256k-token context window.
+On pricing, Kimi K2 Thinking costs $0.60/1M input tokens versus $0.80/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Claude Haiku 4.5 is safer overall; choose Kimi K2 Thinking when reasoning depth matters.